For foreign workers moving to China, understanding the local social security system and their obligations can be daunting.

 Registration Process

-- Documentation: Employers need to collect relevant documents, including the employment contract, passport, and work permit of the foreign employee.
+- Documentation: Employers must collect relevant documents, including the employment contract, passport, and work permit of the foreign employee.

 - Submission: These documents are submitted to the local social security bureau for registration.